splace/hashmatching/executables/README.md

 using 'hasher.go', search for 24 leading zero bits in the SHA512 hash, output to 'out' file, abort after 2 minutes.

-output: pipe found nonce to 'hd' command to see hex data.
+example output: pipe the found nonce (after ~24M tests) to 'hd' command to see it in human readable form, (its also there in the log.)
 ```
 ./hasher -zeros=28 -i=testfile -hash=MD5 | hd
 2017/09/17 01:04:34 Loading:"testfile"